 Recitals may be given to satisfy both the music degree's Milestone requirement and the music degree's Capstone requirement.
 Before a student gives a recital, he or she must pass a Recital Permission at least four weeks prior to the date of the recital.

 A Recital Permission is a performance for the faculty of portions of your recital.
 Faculty may request to hear any portion of the recital during the permission.
 For recitals that are to fulfill degree requirements, the passing of the Recital Permission implies a satisfactory level of performance for the degree requirement.
 The quality of your preparation with your accompanist(s) is an important part of "a satisfactory performance."
 Recital Permissions will be 10 minutes for Milestone recitals, 20 minutes for Capstone recitals.
 Please bring a copy of your program (including program notes) to your recital permission.
-This need not be in the official format, but if it is, you will not need to do that later.

 The Recital Permission may be 1) passed unconditionally, 2) passed with certain stipulations, or 3) failed.
 In the case of 2) or 3), the recital may be postponed or canceled until four weeks after a satisfactory completion of the permission.
 Permissions should be scheduled in conjunction with your applied music instructor and the department chair.